bids-standard/bids-specification/src/03-modality-agnostic-files.md

 If acquisition time is included it should be listed under the `acq_time` header.
 Acquisition time refers to when the first data point in each run was acquired.
-Furthermore, if this header is provided, the acqusition times of all files that belong to a recording MUST be identical.
+Furthermore, if this header is provided, the acquisition times of all files that belong to a recording MUST be identical.

 Datetime should be expressed as described in [Units](./02-common-principles.md#units).